MissOlifant/guided-agent-helper-main/README.md

 ### Failure Scenarios & Recovery
 **Scenario: API Rate Limiting (429) or Network Failure**
 - **System Behavior**: If the Edge Function returns a 429 or fails to respond, the UI catches this error.
 - **Recovery**: The system implements a "Retry" mechanism (ActionType: `retry`).
 Instead of crashing or showing a blank screen, the user is presented with a friendly error message and a manual "Retry" button.
-In some cases, we handle exponential backoff to automatically retry, ensuring the system recovers gracefully without user intervention.
+In some cases, I handle exponential backoff to automatically retry, ensuring the system recovers gracefully without user intervention.

 ### Why Constrained UI? (vs. Plain Text Chat)
 If this were implemented as a standard plain-text chat (like ChatGPT):